Andriy Antonenko: Biography

 He was born in Kyiv.
 Antonenko's childhood took place in the Jewish district of the city, in an area popularly known as the Jewish Bazaar.
 According to his own words, he is half Jewish, his grandfather was a Polish Jew.
 He graduated from the music school with a degree in hammered dulcimer at the Cultural and Educational School (conductor of an amateur choir), a teacher of guitar.

 In 1989 he founded the thrash metal band "Leprosorium", participated in the music groups ADEM and DAZ Machine.
 As part of ADEM in 1991, he won a rock festival in Moscow, signing a contract to record in Los Angeles, but due to the coup and the dissolution of the Soviet Union, the band remained in Ukraine.

 In 2003 he founded the solo project Riffmaster, where he wrote music, lyrics, was a guitarist and vocalist.
 In 2007 he released his debut album – "Beautiful Day", in 2015 – the album "Cutlet in Kiev".

 Andrew's most famous song is "He came quietly, left quietly", which is considered the unofficial anthem of the Special Operations Forces of the Armed Forces.

 In the war

-In May 2015, Andriy and Oleksandr Polozhynsky, the soloist of the Tartak band, performed for the Ukrainian Armed Forces fighters at the forefront of the Russian-Ukrainian war.
+In May 2015, Andriy and Oleksandr Polozhynskyi, the soloist of the Tartak band, performed for the Ukrainian Armed Forces fighters at the forefront of the Russian-Ukrainian war.
 He later went to the front to serve under a contract, took part in the fighting in the "hot spots" in the Donbas.
 He suffered a leg injury and was treated for a long time.

 Has been serving under contract in the Special Operations Forces (SOF) since July 2017, in the SOF Command since June 2019.